walmartlabs/concord-website/docs/plugins/concord.md

   - log: "Done: ${jobs}"
 ```

-This can be very useful to reduce the amount of Concord Agents needed: with
+This can be very useful to reduce the amount of Concord agents needed.
+With
-`suspend: true` while the parent process waits for a child process, it doesn't
+`suspend: true`, the parent process does not consume any resources including
-consume any resources, including Agent workers.
+agent workers, whil waiting for the child process.

 Currently, `suspend` can only be used with the `start` action.

 **Note:** Due to the current limitations, files created after the start of
-the parent process won't be preserved.
+the parent process are not preserved.
 Effectively, the suspend works in the same
 way as the [forms](../getting-started/forms.html).

 <a name="wait-for-completion"/>